Museums reviewed by parents: Science Museum London

 Again, Wonderlab got top marks from our Y6 and the Y8 student testers, who loved meandering around trying their hand at maths puzzles, playing with pitch around the Theremin Bollards and watching live chemistry experiments at the Chemistry Bar.
 Some brilliant live science shows (Live Wire! / Flash!
 Bang!
 Wallop! / The Rocket Show / Under Pressure!) are also included in the cost of your Wonderlab ticket.
 They last 20 minutes and are packed with explosions, big bangs and flashes of fire – not to be missed!

 The rest of the Science Museum also offers plenty to keep KS2 (and older) minds engaged.
-Who Am I? in the Wellcome Wing is packed with touch screen games and quizzes to help kids explore what makes them individuals (get a taster by playing Thingdom at home on your computer), Atmosphere explores our changing climate, Engineer Your Future introduces older kids to real-life problem-solving through engineering games on huge screens and Information Age takes visitors on a whistle-stop tour of our journey from the telegraph network in the 19th century to the telecommunications world of today.
+Who Am I? in the Wellcome Wing is packed with touch screen games and quizzes to help kids explore what makes them individuals, Atmosphere explores our changing climate, Engineer Your Future introduces older kids to real-life problem-solving through engineering games on huge screens and Information Age takes visitors on a whistle-stop tour of our journey from the telegraph network in the 19th century to the telecommunications world of today.

 The "heritage" galleries like Making the Modern World or Exploring Space, which feature incredible artefacts from our industrial and scientific past like Stephenson's Rocket and a real piece of the Moon.
 Look out for costumed characters (Yuri Gagarin, Michael Faraday, Isaac Newton and many more) talking about their life and scientific achievements amongst the exhibits, too.